Skip to main content

 Maximilian Ringelmann first coined the social loafing concept.

-Ringelmann carried out an experiment with men pulling a rope.
-During the experiment, he measured the force exerted when the men pulled the rope alone and when they pulled it with other group members.
+Ringelmann ran an experiment with men pulling a rope, measuring the force exerted when they pulled alone versus with other group members.

-The results showed that they exerted more force on the rope when working alone.
-As the group size increased, the amount of force exerted by each individual decreased.
+The results showed they exerted more force when working alone.
+As the group size increased, the force exerted by each individual decreased.

-Ringelmann’s experiment further concluded that larger groups have heightened tendencies toward social loafing than smaller groups.
+Ringelmann concluded that larger groups have stronger tendencies toward social loafing than smaller ones.

 Social loafing versus the bystander effect

-The bystander effect is a social phenomenon where someone fails to act or take responsibility in a situation simply because they assume someone else will.
-It suggests that when people are bystanders, they are less motivated to help than if they were alone.
+The bystander effect is a social phenomenon where someone fails to act or take responsibility simply because they assume someone else will.
+When people are bystanders, they’re less motivated to help than if they were alone.

-Social loafing and the bystander effect have a common cause: diffusing responsibility.
-In other words, people are hesitant to take the initiative and prefer others to step up.
+Social loafing and the bystander effect share a common cause: diffusion of responsibility.
+In other words, people hesitate to take the initiative and prefer others to step up.

 Examples of social loafing